beckafly/JqueryToIdAndClass/README.md

 # Jquery To Id And Class
 Created by Alex Becker byaxy@insulatejs.com.

-Jquery plugin to dynamicly make ids and classes from variables
+Jquery plugin to dynamicly make ids and classes from strings and wrap then in a jquery object.

      var myClass = 'foo';